polywrap/http/interface/README.md

 ## Support

-For any questions or problems related to the Ethers wrap or Polywrap at large, please visit our [Discord](https://discord.polywrap.io).
+For any questions or problems related to this wrap or Polywrap at large, please visit our [Discord](https://discord.polywrap.io).